How do you start your workday?

 The other task was to talk to the subcontractors and offer them our support.
 There were cases where we had to pay upfront to try not to get them to lose their employees, so they could be ready for the actual beginning of the project.

-This was part of our operational experience, however, we also had to develop COVID protocols, seek IMSS authorizations, in short, there were two months of hard work.
+This was part of our operational experience, however, we also had to develop COVID protocols and seek IMSS authorizations, in short, there were two months of hard work.

 Something else you’d like to share about your profession: